severen/lox/klox/README.md

 # klox

-This is a Kotlin implementation of a tree-walking interpreter for the Lox programming language from the excellent book [Crafting Interpreters](https://craftinginterpreters.com/) by Bob Nystrom.
+klox is a Kotlin implementation of a tree-walking interpreter for the Lox programming language from the excellent book [Crafting Interpreters](https://craftinginterpreters.com/) by Bob Nystrom.